-Diwali, the festival of lights, is a celebration of the victory of good over evil.
+Diwali, the festival of lights, celebrates the victory of good over evil.
 It is the time of the year when we are reminded of the importance of knowledge and how it always wins over ignorance.

 It is time to let go of the old and ring in the new.
 It is a time of hope and optimism.
-While we celebrate Diwali with our family and friends by bursting crackers and/or exchanging sweets, the essence of the festival can be applied to all aspects of our lives.
+While we celebrate Diwali with our family and friends by bursting crackers and exchanging sweets, the essence of the festival can be applied to all aspects of our lives.

 How many investments does your portfolio contain?
-Include all stock investments, mutual funds, fixed deposits, and any other investments.
+Include all stock investments, mutual funds, fixed deposits, and other investments.
 If you have been investing for a few years, then chances are that you would have accumulated a handful of investments.

 While you might argue that having more investments means more diversification, usually, such portfolios have investments from the same universe that don’t do much for diversifying the portfolio.

 For example, suppose you are investing in stocks and decide to diversify across market capitalizations.
 In that case, you will try to purchase stocks of companies with large, mid, and small market caps.
 To diversify your portfolio further, you might invest in stocks of companies from different industries or sectors.
 Hence, you will buy stocks from banking, pharmaceutical, IT, and other sectors.

 This diversification is healthy.
 However, if you believe in small-caps and invest only in small-cap companies from different sectors, your portfolio can become skewed towards them.
 To create a balance, you might try to increase your holdings in mid and large-cap companies causing an increase in the total number of stocks in your portfolio.
 If you have 20-30 stocks apart from other investments, how regularly do you think you will be able to monitor them?